 Our long-term business strategy does not presently include the development of online retailing capabilities.
 To the extent that we implement online operations, we would incur substantial expenses related to such activities and would be exposed to additional cybersecurity risks.
 Furthermore, any development of an online retail marketplace is a complex undertaking, and there is no guarantee that any resources we apply to this effort will result in increased revenues or operating performance.
 However, with the growing acceptance of online shopping, which may have accelerated as a result of the COVID-19 pandemic, both among consumers who previously shopped online and consumers who did not previously do so, or did not do so as frequently, we may continue to face challenges related to customers shopping in brick and mortar stores.
 In addition, the increased proliferation of mobile devices, enhanced and robust connections to mobile networks, competition from other retailers in the online retail marketplace is expected to continue to increase and may negatively impact our results of operations.
-Certain of our competitors and a number of pure online retailers have established robust online operations.
-Increased competition from online retailers and our lack of an online retail presence may reduce our customers' desire to purchase goods from us and could have a material adverse effect on our business, financial condition and results of operations.
+Certain of our competitors and a number of pure online retail presence may reduce our customers' desire to purchase goods from us and could have a material adverse effect on our business, financial condition and results of operations.
 If consumers determine to shop more online due to cultural or health concerns, they may be less likely to return to brick and mortar retailers in the future.